 Also known as: Falls in Log Hollow, Falls on Log Hollow Creek

 This is a pretty waterfall - a cascade with some free-falling sections, a signature right-hand curve into a slide over a band of orange rock, and a nice pool at the bottom.
 The setting is lush and green with plenty of wildflowers.

 - Landowner: Pisgah National Forest

 - GPS: 35.323663, -82.808118

-This one's easy to get to but not visited as often, making it a great one to take the kids to when you want to get away from the crowds a bit.
+This one's super easy to get to but not visited quite as often as others in the area, making it a great one to take the kids to when you want to get away from the crowds a bit.
 FS 5043/Seniard Ridge Trail (an old logging road) is easy and it takes about 10 minutes to reach the falls at an average pace.
-Go through a clearing, across a new bridge, then across a second bridge, where you can see the falls on the right.
+Go through a clearing, across a new bridge, then across a second bridge to where you can see the falls upstream on the right.
 A short path leads up the creek just past the second bridge to the base of the falls.